radicallyopensecurity/publications/policies-and-protocols/README.md

 # Introduction

-This folder contains generic versions of information security policies and GDPR protocols.
+This folder contains examples of information security policies and GDPR protocols.
 These publications were developed to help projects funded by the [NGI Zero Discovery](https://nlnet.nl/discovery) and [NGI Zero PET programs](https://nlnet.nl/discovery), which are part of the Next Generation Internet research and development initiative.The GDPR protocols have been drafted by our lawyers at [Whitebridge](https://www.whitebridge.nl/).